Starting a food business

 It is a legal requirement when starting up or taking over ownership of a food business to register with the Food Team at your local authority at least 28 days before operating.
 There is no charge for registration.

 If you are operating a mobile food business the vehicle must be registered with the Council where it is stored / garaged overnight.
 Also if you are operating a mobile food business you should contact the Markets and Fairs Team on 9156970 who will advise on which streets street trading is prohibited.

-It has always been a requirement for owners of food businesses to think about what could go wrong in their business and decide what control measures and checks need to be in place to ensure that food is safe.
-However, since 2006 it has been a legal requirement to actually write down details of what you will do and what records you will keep to make sure your food is safe to eat.
+Since 2006 it has been a legal requirement to write down details of what you will do and what records you will keep to make sure your food is safe to eat.

 The Safer Food Better Business pack and diary sheets can be downloaded and printed from the relevant section of the Food Standards Agency's website.

 Packs were previously available in hard copy, however the Food Standards Agency no longer provide these.

 Food handlers must be adequately trained in accordance with the food handling duties undertaken.

 You must ensure your premises are not the cause of a statutory nuisance to neighbouring properties from emitting smoke, fumes, gases, dusts, steam, odour, noise, or having accumulations or deposits that are prejudicial to health or a nuisance.